clelidm/MinCompSpin_BasisSearch128/README.md

 # Search for the Best Independent Minimally Complex Models (MCM)

 This program searches for the **Best Basis representation for a chosen binary dataset**, while taking into account possible **high-order patterns of the data**.
-It was develop for the paper [*Statistical Inference of Minimally Complex Models*](https://arxiv.org/abs/2008.00520) [1].
+It was developed for the paper [*Statistical Inference of Minimally Complex Models*](https://arxiv.org/abs/2008.00520) [1].
 More details on the general algorithm can be found in the paper.

+The program can be used for datasets with up to $n=128$ random variables.

 [1]  C. de Mulatier, P. P. Mazza, M. Marsili, *Statistical Inference of Minimally Complex Models*, [arXiv:2008.00520](https://arxiv.org/abs/2008.00520)

 ## General information

-The Best basis for a binary data with `n` variables is the one for which the independent model formed by `n` field operators has the largest log-likelihood (and therefore the largest log-evidence, as all independent model with the same number of operators are equivalent -- see Ref[1]).
+The Best basis for a binary data with `n` variables is the one for which the independent model formed by `n` field operators has the largest log-likelihood (and therefore the largest log-evidence, as all independent models with the same number of operators are equivalent -- see Ref[1]).

 There are three main functions that you can use to **search for the best basis** from the `main.cpp`:

- 1) **Exhaustive Search:** This function will compute all $2^n-1$ operators and will search for the best basis among them with a Greedy approach (i.e. rank them from the most to least biased and extract the set of `n` most bias independent operators starting from the most biased one):
+ 1) **Exhaustive Search:** This function will compute all $2^n-1$ operators and will search for the best basis among them with a Greedy approach (i.e. rank them from the most to least biased and extract the set of `n` most biased independent operators starting from the most biased one):
 ```c++
 vector<Operator64> BestBasis_ExhaustiveSearch(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, bool bool_print = false)
 ```
-Note: we advise doing such search only for small systems (up to ~15 variables).
+Note: we advise doing such a search only for small systems (up to ~15 variables).

- 2) **Search in a fixed representation up to order `kmax`:** This function searches for the best Basis among all operators up to order `kmax` in the a given representation (which is the representation used when storing the data in `Nvect` -- by default, this is the original representation of the data):
+ 2) **Search in a fixed representation up to order `kmax`:** This function searches for the best Basis among all operators up to order `kmax` in a given representation (which is the representation used when storing the data in `Nvect` -- by default, this is the original representation of the data):
 ```c++
 BestBasisSearch_FixedRepresentation(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, unsigned int k_max, unsigned int B_it, bool bool_print = false)
 ```